Dramatic improvement in Terraform execution time on AmebaPlatform

 Timing of terraform Plan and Apply execution for each environment

-Basically, when you submit a Pull Request (PR) for a branch for a specific environment, the Plan process is run, other people review it, and once it is merged, the Apply process is run.
+Basically, when you submit a Pull Request (PR) for a branch for a specific environment, Plan runs, other people review it, and once it's merged, Apply runs.

-For example, if you want to make a plan for the devlop environment, you submit a PR to the develop branch, check the contents of the plan, and if there are no problems, merge and Apply.
+For example, if you want to create a plan for the devlop environment, you submit a PR to the develop branch, check the contents of the plan, and if there are no problems, merge and apply it.

 Understanding the current situation

-My impression was that Plan/Apply took a lot of time, so I measured how long it currently takes to measure how much improvement I've made after making improvements.
-I started by calling the GitHub API with a python script to get the time it takes to Plan and Apply for one month.
-Below are the results I got from the script.
+My impression was that Plan/Apply was taking a lot of time, so I measured how long it was currently taking so that I could measure how much improvement I had made after making the improvements.
+I started by using a python script to access the GitHub API and get the time it took to Plan and Apply for one month.
+The results I got from the script are below.

-From the results above, we can see that both Plan and Apply took more than 5 minutes to execute, even looking at the median values.
+From the results above, we can see that both Plan and Apply take more than 5 minutes to execute, even looking at the median values.

 Cause analysis and correction plan

-I had a hunch about the cause, and since the number of products was small at first, I ran both Plan/Apply for all products.
-Of course, as the number of products increased, the execution time of Plan/Apply increased.
-Furthermore, it was a big problem when differences appeared in parts that I had not changed, and I had to investigate the changes and resolve them.
+I had an idea of the cause, and since the number of products was small at first, I ran both Plan and Apply for all products.
+Of course, as the number of products increased, the execution time of Plan and Apply increased.
+Furthermore, it was a big problem when differences appeared in parts that I had not changed, so I had to investigate the changes and resolve them.

-However, with this method, you may miss changes that you would have been able to notice previously by running Plan, or for products that receive very few updates, Plan may not be run at all, which may result in the product not working when you try to run it.
+However, with this method, you may miss changes that you previously noticed by running Plan, and for products that rarely receive updates, Plan may not be run for a long time, which could result in the product not working when you try to run it.

-To avoid this situation occurring when a failure occurs, we decided to create a workflow that would run Plans for all products once a day.
+To avoid this situation occurring when a failure occurs, we decided to create a workflow that runs Plan for all products once a day.

 Simply put, terraform has the following directory structure.